 I can wholeheartedly recommend the Coros Pace 2 for all runners but especially beginners and those purists who don't care about arbitrary casual features and would like to use a running watch for sports and not as an ornament on the wrist.

 Coros Pace 2 review: Also consider

-The Garmin Forerunner 245 is a sturdy yet light running watch that has just the right amount of features for people who are getting into running.
-It features the Elevate v3 heart rate sensor and a fast GPS chip plus handy useful training tools such as the adaptive Garmin Coach that can really help you get better at running.
+The Garmin Forerunner 245 is a sturdy yet lightweight running watch that has just the right amount of features for people who are getting into running.
+It features the Elevate v3 heart rate sensor and a fast GPS chip, plus handy useful training tools such as the adaptive Garmin Coach that can really help you get better at running.